Best Video Clipping Software for Mac in 2026

 Comparison table

-| Tool | URL clipping | Local file clipping | Free | Terminal required | Platform count | Best quality |
+| Tool | URL clipping | Local files | Free | Terminal | Full download required | Apple Silicon only | Best quality |

-| Klipprr | Yes (4 platforms) | Yes | Free tier (10/mo) | No | 4 | 8K (Max plan) |
+| Klipprr | Yes (4 platforms) | Yes | Free tier (10/mo) | No | No | Yes (M1+) | 8K (Max plan) |

-| yt-dlp + ffmpeg | Yes (1,000+) | Yes | Yes | Yes | 1,000+ | Source quality |
+| yt-dlp + ffmpeg | Yes (1,000+) | Yes | Yes | Yes | Yes | No | Source quality |

-| QuickTime Player | No | Yes | Yes (built-in) | No | — | Source quality |
+| QuickTime Player | No | Yes | Yes (built-in) | No | — | No | Source quality |

-| iMovie | No | Yes | Yes | No | — | Source quality |
+| iMovie | No | Yes | Yes | No | — | No | Source quality |

-| DaVinci Resolve | No | Yes | Free tier | No | — | Source quality |
+| DaVinci Resolve | No | Yes | Free tier | No | — | No | Source quality |

-| Online tools | Yes (varies) | No | Usually free | No | Varies | Often capped at 720p |
+| Online tools | Yes (varies) | No | Usually free | No | No | No | Often capped at 720p |

 How to choose